Hebs-Web-Design/hugo-modules/teams-directory/README.md

 showLocation = false
 # Show footer containing last update time and version/hash of site (if GitInfo is enabled)
 showFooter = false
+# Deploy _headers file for Cloudflare Pages
+deployHeaders = false
+# Deploy _worker.js file for Cloudflare Pages
+useWorker = false
+# Default location for OpenSteetMap maps
+defaultLocation = "Perth Office"

+[params.directory.locations]
+"Perth Office" = [-31.9560, 115.8606]
+"Sydney Office" = [-33.7697, 150.8024]
 ```

+### Locations and Maps

+The users "Office Location" is used to display a map based on a match being
+found under "locations" or based on the "defaultLocation" set.

+## Cloudflare Pages specific features

+### Functions

+Enabling the "useWorker" option will deploy a "_worker.js" file to enable
+proxying of MS Graph API via a Cloudflare Worker.

+The goal of this is to eventually enable caching of API responses, however
+this is not yet working.

+### Headers

+This deploys a file named "_headers" to implement HTTP headers via Cloudflare Pages.